zanachka/curl-impersonate-lexiforest/README.md

 This repository contains the build process for `curl-impersonate`.
 The actual patches to `curl` are maintained in a [separate repository](https://github.com/lexiforest/curl) forked from lwthiker's fork of the upstream curl.
 The changes are maintained in the [impersonate-firefox](https://github.com/lexiforest/curl/tree/impersonate-firefox) and [impersonate-chrome](https://github.com/lexiforest/curl/tree/impersonate-chrome) branches.

 You may also need the [forked and patched](https://github.com/lexiforest/boringssl) BoringSSL.

+## Acknowledgements

+- Special thanks to @bjia56 for making cross compiling possible.
+- Special thanks to @smaug2309 and @afulsamet for bring back the Windows build.

 ## Sponsors